 Kavli Institute for Cosmology

 For centuries, the University of Cambridge has been pushing back the frontiers of knowledge about the universe.
-Joining this rich tradition of inquiry is the Kavli Institute of Cosmology, founded in 2006 as the first member of the Kavli network in the U.K.
+Joining this rich tradition of inquiry is the Kavli Institute for Cosmology, founded in 2006 as the first member of the Kavli network in the U.K.

 The Institute’s focus is on the physics of the early universe, the time just after the primordial event that is believed to have created the cosmos some 15 billion years ago.
 Led by George Efstathiou, Professor of Astrophysics at Cambridge, the Institute brings together scientists from the University’s Institute of Astronomy, Cavendish Laboratory (the Department of Physics) and the Department of Applied Mathematics and Theoretical Physics.
 It also is establishing fellowships for outstanding scientists early in their careers.

 Cambridge’s long history as a center for astronomy and cosmology includes Isaac Newton’s discovery of the law of gravitation and, in modern times, the discovery of pulsars and crucial contributions to the development of the Big Bang model of the universe.
 The Kavli Institute is helping to continue this work by creating a single site at which the University’s cosmologists from different academic departments can share knowledge and work together on major projects.